 We bring two hats with us.
 One ultra warm to put on when resting at camp or lunch and a light hat to wear when doing activity.
 T

 These two hats are perfect.
 The merino beanie breathes and dries quickly while keeping the head warm and the pilot hat keeps everything toasty warm when not doing any activity or in extremely cold weather.

 We always bring two sets of buffs.
 They can be great for keeping the next warm and to be used as a light hat or headband.

 Often the hot air when wearing a buff or scarf fogs up our sunglasses or goggles and the balaclava instead lets the air out the nose screen.

-Goggles – Goggles are a must for snowboarding or skiing, but we've found them to be excellent for skijoring and even snowshoeing.
+Goggles are a must for snowboarding or skiing, but we've found them to be excellent for skijoring and even snowshoeing.

 Besides your snowboarding or ski boots, all you need are two sets of boots.
 Hiking boots and something stylish to wear around the chalet.

 For trekking and other activities, a good set of Gortex hiking boots will fit all your needs.